mcpython4-coding/Documentation/modding/general.md

     You may want to search with hasattr function; function should start with mod name to make sure that it does not override another mod's function

+- setting up your workspace

+    The workspace is very free.
+You should create an mod.json file for your mod information.
+If you follow not the end-user code structure, you should add an file which generates you an mod-zipfile \[example see tools/generate_build.py].
+    If you want to use data generators, make sure you have mcpython4 in an dev-environment set up or override the globals.py flag indicating dev environment.